 Left: Standard 'Horizontal' 2 Pin Socket - Right: Double Socket with 'Side-Pins'

-Another thing to note is with the Electric Cooker.
+Another thing to note is the Electric Cooker.
 The problem is that the standard electricity supply is 32 Amp whereby just the electric rings/hobs on a fully electric cooker will use up around 7kW (about 30 Amp).
-If you then switch on the fan-oven you will certainly blow the electricity fuse box; especially with other appliances switched on too.
+If you then switch on the fan-oven, you will certainly blow the electricity fuse box; especially with other appliances switched on too.

 In that scenario you are better off using a combination cooker (gas hobs with electric fan-oven).
 Alternatively, upgrade your fuse box and wiring.
 Having a new fuse fitted should cost around 50,000 HUF (£133) maximum with labor included.
 And to rewire a whole apartment of 48 Square Meters for example, including labor and materials (fuse box, switches, bulbs, wires, etc), should cost a maximum of 450,000 HUF (£1,200).